Key performance indicators, or KPIs, are used across almost every industry as a metric of how well something is or isn’t working.

 Benchmarking and improving the CTR of different campaigns is important not just as a measure of success, but also because it can affect other KPIs like Quality Score.

 3. Quality Score

-Google recently improved how quality score is reported in AdWords, but it still comes down to this simple fact:
+Google improved how Quality Score is reported in Google Ads in 2017, but it still comes down to this simple fact:

-Google’s changes to quality score reporting made quality score easier for advertisers to use in AdWords and began providing historical data about the KPI as well.
+Google’s changes to Quality Score reporting made Quality Score easier for advertisers to use in Google Ads and began providing historical data about the KPI as well.
 These insights give advertisers necessary information to make smarter campaign decisions.

 4. Cost Per Click (CPC)

 PPC advertisers know how much they can pay for an ad campaign because they typically have a predetermined budget.
 However, while they specify a budget and a bid when doing the setup of a PPC campaign, it doesn’t mean that this is what they will pay.

 Advertisers outcompete competitors for ad positions with their bid, but pay the next highest bid price.
 The image below demonstrates this concept:

 Therefore the cost of putting up an ad and for the clicks it generates is largely determined by other competitors in the PPC auction.